0xSero/partisia-docs/docs/smart-contracts/testing-contracts/testing-a-smart-contract.md

 ## Write your first test

 Create a new test for the Token contract.
-Create a new java file in the `java-tests` folder, next to the other tests, the name could be `MyTokenTests.java`.
+Create a new java file in the `java-test` folder, next to the other tests, the name could be `MyTokenTests.java`.
 In that file we can now define our test class:
 ```java
 public final class MyTokenTest extends JunitContractTest {